MattStammers/PPO_Lander_Implementation/README.md

 18/09/2023

-After now spending 3 months learning re-inforcement learning it is now time to write out a full PPO implementation for the lunar-lander environment.
+After now spending 3 months learning reinforcement learning it is now time to write out a full PPO implementation for the lunar-lander environment.

 This is based on Costa Huang's excellent tutorial [PPO_Tutorial](youtube.com/watch?v=MEt6rrxH8W4)